giowmo23/giowmo23/README.md

 ---

-## 🤝 Let's Connect!
+## 🤝 Let's Talk

-I'm always open to talking about LLMs, private AI deployments, voice AI, or building for LATAM.
-Reach out!
+Building with AI in LATAM?
+Evaluating voice AI or private LLM deployments?
+Investing in the region?
+My door is open.

 <div align="center">